 Sam’s a strange man in the world of substance dependence.
 He’s called a “normie,” having never even smoked pot.
 Actually, that probably makes him more of an ab-normie.
 But in any case, he certainly comes to the addictions world from a different place.

 His interest in the topic probably came from his alcoholic grandfather Milton, who just quit one day never to drink again for his remaining 20+ years (while still brewing brandy for his friends), as well as his work in emergency medicine.

-Over the next 6-8 months the EPC picture began to crystallize and in 2003, he returned to Albuquerque from Tasmania with intentions to give it a go.
-Naively, he submitted the nonprofit paperwork, began a listserv, posted weekly notes to anyone who seemed interested and ran weekly meetings to bring EPC to life.
+Over the next 6-8 months the EPC picture crystallized, and in 2003 he returned to Albuquerque from Tasmania with intentions to give it a go.
+Naively, he submitted the nonprofit paperwork, began a listserv, posted weekly notes to anyone who seemed interested, and ran weekly meetings to bring EPC to life.

-Today, Sam still works the odd emergency medicine shift to stay fed.
-He also dabbles in medical device design.
-But, helping EPC along remains his primary focus.
-Sam is extremely grateful to everyone who has helped EPC to grow to what it is today.
+Sam is extremely grateful to Jeff Holland in particular, and to everyone else who has helped EPC to grow to what it is today.

 Jennifer grew up in Western Kansas and moved to Albuquerque in 2001.
 She graduated from University of New Mexico and University of Phoenix with degrees in computer aided drafting, business administration, and healthcare administration.